AstraZeneca says COVID-19 vaccine 76% effective in new analysis, to seek U.S. approval

 The European Union’s drug regulator said last week the vaccine was clearly safe, but Europeans remain sceptical about its safety.

-Its rollout has also been marred by production glitches and export curbs imposed by India and the European Union, threatening to slow global efforts to end the pandemic which has killed more than 2.8 million.
+Its rollout has also been marred by production glitches and export curbs imposed by India and the EU, threatening to slow global efforts to end the pandemic which has killed more than 2.8 million.

 Reporting by Rocky Swift in Tokyo, Swati Pandey in Sydney, Peter Henderson in San Francisco and Shubham Kalia in Bengaluru; Writing by Miyoung Kim; Editing by Edwina Gibbs